Veteran Services | Cascadia College

 Veterans that are Washington State residents, with proof of honorable discharge, can receive a waiver of 25% of tuition at Cascadia.
 Veterans, meeting the waiver criteria, in college programs (academic degree, professional technical degree, and certificate programs) are eligible for this waiver.

-Once you apply for and are granted the waiver, you will automatically receive the 25% discount each quarter.
+Once you apply for and are granted the waiver (form section below), you will automatically receive the 25% discount each quarter.

 Veterans that are not yet Washington State residents may qualify for an exception that would allow them to pay resident tuition rates.
 This is helpful because VA will only pay tuition at the resident tuition rate, if receiving VA Educational Benefits, leaving some veterans with an out of pocket amount to cover the tuition difference.
 To qualify, a veteran needs to meet the following criteria: